amuhaiminshah/Learn-basic-linux-commands/README.md

 E: Could not get lock /var/lib/apt/lists/lock.
 It is held by process 3499 (packagekitd)
 N: Be aware that removing the lock file is not a solution and may break your system.
 E: Unable to lock directory /var/lib/apt/lists/ </pre>

+4: <b> < chmod > </b> Through this command you can change the access permissions of file system objects.

+5:<b> < chown > </b> Through this command you can change the change the owner of file system files, directories.

 4: <b> < passwd > </b> Thorugh this command you can change the passward.